Guillermo Ochoa knows he'll need to tap into 'genius' level for Mexico

 Ahead of Mexico’s opening Group C clash with Poland on Tuesday, Ochoa was hailed as a "genius" by Poland keeper Wojciech Szczesny and admitted there is something about the tournament that allows him to conjure spectacular performances.

-If Mexico is to end its frustrating historic record of partial success, he will need to once again turn into a human brick wall, especially with the squad due to face world’s best forwards Robert Lewandowski of Poland and Argentina’s Lionel Messi.
+If Mexico is to end its frustrating historic record of partial success, he will need to once again turn into a human brick wall, especially with the squad due to face two of the world’s best forwards in Poland's Robert Lewandowski and Argentina’s Lionel Messi.

 "I feel really grateful for Szczesny’s comments," Ochoa told reporters.
 "To be praised and recognized for your work, internationally and globally, means I’ve done good work, that I was permanent and a regular presence at the World Cup.
 To hear this from someone like him, he has been at the top level worldwide, so I am very grateful for that.
 This is always a great source of motivation to keep on working and reach your goal.